learn-co-students/seattle-web-060319-daily-code-challenges/07-Create-A-Palindrome/README.md

  # Create-A-Palindrome

-Given an input, create a palindrome
+Create a palindrome from an input

 ```
 Input: rad